 CSUSB inaugurated its online MA-TESOL in 2009, designed to meet the needs of pre-service students more than 120 miles from the campus, as well as busy working professionals.
 The program students, especially international students, benefit from time in the US, and that students need teaching experience if they are to be certified as having a TESOL degree.
 In addition to a focus on pedagogy, subject matter (that is, English), and assessment, the program has cross-cultural communication as a core value, along with computer-assisted language learning.
 This curriculum was developed as a result of a needs analysis that included a survey of potential candidates.
 Content is delivered via video or slides, with voice.
 Having both auditory and visual information helps participants connect with instructors, and meets the needs of learners with different learning styles.
 The Practicum includes observation in elementary schools, an intensive English program, and an adult school so that students can reflect on the different needs for different ages and purposes of learning English.
 Participants also teach and tutor elementary, high school, or adult students invited to the university's literacy center.

-Although the majority of courses are taught online, two require residency: Research Methods in TESOL and the Practicum.
-This residency requirement was made because of the belief that was made because of the belief that students, especially international students, benefit from time in the US, and that students need teaching experience if they are to be certified as having a TESOL degree.
+The residency requirement was made because of the belief that students, especially international students, benefit from time in the US, and that students need teaching experience if they are to be certified as having a TESOL degree.